w3c/wai-inclusion/index.md

 Inclusion is concerned with ensuring access for everyone, and that nobody is left behind.
 This includes broad aspects such as connectivity (to electricity and the internet), computer skills and literacy, language support, and affordability of hardware and software, as well as access for people with disabilities.
 Many of these aspects are inter-related and need to be analyzed and addressed concurrently.
 For example, older people often observe functional impairments that might be combined with lower digital literacy.
 Addressing only one of these aspects does not ensure inclusion for everyone.

-Ensuring a [web for all](/Consortium/mission.html#principles) is one of the design principles that guide the work of the World Wide Web Consortium (W3C).
-Currently this includes accessibility, internationalization, and mobile web for social development.

 {:.no_toc}
 ### Inclusive Design

 In some regions this is referred to as *universal design* or *design for all*.
 It involves designing products, such as websites, to allow their use by the broadest audience possible.
 This includes people with different needs and preferences, which may be due to disability or other circumstance.
 For example, one person may need text size larger or smaller than another, or may prefer a specific font type over another.
-Fortunately the Web is designed to be adaptable so that it can meet these different needs, for example through browser and website preference settings.
+Fortunately the Web is designed to be adaptable so that it can meet these different needs, for example through web browser and website preference settings.

 Accessibility addresses many aspects of inclusive design on the Web, which is why it is sometimes considered to be a synonym.
-However, accessibility alone does not address all aspects of inclusive design, such as language support and mobile design.
+However, accessibility alone does not address all aspects of inclusive web design, such as for language support and mobile design.

 ## Accessible Design